KidsSMIT/KS-BOT/README.md

 - "Who is your creator?" - A short reponse about its creator.
 - "Set an alarm for 8:40:00 AM" - To set an alram for 8:40:00 AM
 - "What is the weather right now [ Optional: in < your desired location > ]" - Tells you the current weather in your timeZone as a whole that is if a locaiton is not specified.
 Side Note: We can not check the weather in your current location because we do not track user location.
+- "What is the news today [ Optional: about < your desired topic >, ] [ Optional: in < your desired location > ]" - Tells you recent news about a topic, in your timeZone that is if your desired location is not specified.
+Side Note: You will need to put a "," once you are done talking about your desired topic, without the comma we will not be able to tell what your desired topic is about.
+You will also need to put "about" before you can start talking about a topic.
+IF A TOPIC IS NOT SPECIFIED "the world" WILL BECOME THE DEFAULT TOPIC

 # Important Changes
 - KS-Bot can now more accurately search the web for the weather for your desired location.